nightpanda2810/Google_Messages_OTP_Delete/README.md

 ## Introduction
-Simple script to clean up specified messages in Google Messages app.
+This is my first public Python project.
+It is a simple script that uses Playwright to log into Google Messages app and delete messages based on the names you specify in the config file.

+### Why?
 I got tired of deleting OTPs, and other types of notification texts that I really only want to see once.
 I wanted to be able to just check a list and have it delete them for me.
 My phone is not rootable, so this was the best option I could think of, and a good way for me to practice Python.
 Automatic OTP deletion option in Messages app only works for some of them.

 ## How to use
 1. To set up, on line 10, you first must change gotta_log_in to True.